 FAQs

-Can I use Calendly to schedule meetings between my client and a candidate?
+Can I use Calendly to schedule interviews between a client and a candidate?

-Is there a tool that manages external scheduling between clients and candidates for recruiting agencies?
+What tool handles external scheduling between clients and candidates for recruiting agencies?